 The Cleveland Clinic Employee Health Plan reserves the right to change/adjust specialty drug copays to meet the needs of a manufacturer sponsored variable member copay assistance program.
 As such, certain specialty medications require the use of the manufacturer's copay assistance card.
 For those specialty medications included in the Copay Card Assistance Program, the member's copay will be adjusted upward to maximize the financial benefit offered by the pharmaceutical manufacturer, but this adjustment will be completely offset by the copay card, such that members will have no additional out-of-pocket expense above and beyond what they are currently paying for their specialty medication.
-The value of the manufacturer's copay card will apply to your annual out-of-pocket maximum.
+The value of the manufacturer's copay card will apply to your annual deductible but will not apply to your annual out-of-pocket maximum.